burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # For People New to C++

-If you have arrived from another programming language and you are only a bit familiar with C++, we would like to first enumerate several, not complicated things for you.
+If you have arrived from another programming language and are only a bit familiar with C++, we would like to first enumerate several things that are not complicated for you.

 1. The logical operators for logical "and" `&&` and logical "or" `||` are called short-circuit logical operations.
 It is so due to their behavior of evaluating subexpressions in the chain of logical operations only when needed for the logic expression evaluation.
 However, the bitwise operators `&` and `|` do not perform short-circuit.